Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 >
 >For detailed information including methodology and quantitative values for timings as well as details about Python 2, please review the notebooks linked above.

 This post is split into two parts.
-In **Part 1**, I will compare two approaches commensurate with the "do this, not that" line of reasoning to see if there is a substantial difference and, if so, which approach is better.
+In **Part 1**, I will compare two approaches commensurate with the "do this, not that" logic to see if there is a substantial difference and, if so, which approach is better.
 In **Part 2**, I will compare Python 2 and Python 3 to see if there is credence to the claim that Python 3 is indeed faster.

 # Part 1: Comparing Methods
 In this part, I will describe and compare approaches for the following: